Fields marked with can't be left blank.

-1.4 million Jews live in Europe, 1.1 million of whom are based in the 28 countries of the European Union, with most of the rest based in the UK, Russia and Ukraine.
+1.3 million Jews live in Europe, 790,000 of whom are based in the 27 countries of the European Union, with most of the rest based in the UK, Russia and Ukraine.
 Building a robust understanding of the demographic characteristics of these populations and the internal dynamics of community life is essential to the future of Jewish life on the continent.
 Through our European Jewish Demography Unit, JPR monitors key demographic developments, whilst also undertaking regular research work for major European bodies such as the European Commission and the European Union Agency for Fundamental Rights.
 JPR also houses and manages the European Jewish Research Archive – a free-to-access, online repository of all research work undertaken about Jewish life in Europe since 1990.
 Our recent research programme has covered multiple countries, including Austria, Belgium, Denmark, France, Germany, Hungary, Italy, the Netherlands, Poland, Spain, Sweden and the United Kingdom.